Skip to main content

 What can you do about the condition

-Episodes of back pain are very common and normally improve within a few weeks or months.
+Episodes of isolated back pain are very common and normally improve within a few weeks or months.
 Although the pain can be very limiting and distressing, in most cases the pain isn’t caused by anything serious and will usually get better over time.
-If the problem persists, your GP may refer you to a specific care pathway which will include physiotherapy, group exercise classes and manual therapy along with self-management strategies.
+If the problem persists, your GP may refer you to a specific care pathway which may include physiotherapy, group exercise classes along with self-management strategies.

 It’s important you and your doctor make a shared decision about what’s best for you if the pain is becoming a problem.
 When deciding what’s best you should both consider the benefits, risks, alternatives and what will happen if you do nothing.